robinrendle/aeve/content/draft.md

 ***

 In the depths of winter the heat was simply extraordinary.
 Aeve stretched into the passenger seat and, salvaging a flask coated in sand and dust, gulped down as much as possible whilst focusing on the track ahead.
-But keeping her attention on the road was almost impossible – the monotony of the landscape combined with the warm air that brushed her face made everything difficult.
+But keeping her attention on the road was almost impossible – the darkened landscape combined with the warm, foul air, mixed themselves together into a tonic of delirious monotony.

 The innards of the jeep pulled into focus as she tried desperately to stay awake; her cellphone and useless, scrunched-up jacket lay on the passenger seat next to her and a map was folded neatly on the floor along with a thick pool of pens, pencils and measuring equipment which swirled and danced around as the jeep rocked from side to side.
 She suddenly had an overwhelming urge to check her phone for new messages or updates on the storm, and tried to let the feeling pass.

 Ten unread messages.

 She scrolled through each of them anxiously; six of them were from Sam and the others were notifications about the weather.
-Aeve threw her phone back onto the passenger seat, angry at giving in to the temptation so easily. *Concentrate, concentrate!* She willed herself to think about what was at the end of the road, about what would happen once she got into her lab again.
+Aeve threw her phone back onto the passenger seat, angry at giving in to the temptation so easily. *Concentrate, concentrate!* She willed herself to think about what was at the end of the road, about what would happen once she got into her lab again, but she started thinking about all the messages that she didn’t recieve, all the names that weren’t popping up as notifications.

-Aeve noticed traces of water on the windscreen; two distinct droplets to be precise, competitively scuttling against one another.
+Aeve noticed traces of water on the windscreen; two distinct droplets to be precise, competitively scuttling towards the rim, clearly in some sort of competition against one another.
 Moments later she felt something brush her cheek. *Was that rain?* She brushed her face and turned to the sky just above the horizon.
 Aeve hit the brakes and the engine gasped and wheezed into a quiet, bubbling rumble whilst the truck lurched forward, propelling the contents of its innards with it.

-Whole generations of Mali people have never seen a raincloud, let alone the torrential storm that was predicted. *’How would they react*?’, she wondered.
-The previous dry season had lasted two hundred and fifty years, whilst the current spell had lasted a mere fifty-seven months.

 She hopped up onto the seats and, trying to balance properly without toppling over, she stretched her arms out wide from the roofless jeep.

-There was no sign of rain, or water, or wind, or any sign of movement brimming with life whatsoever.
-There were plenty of screeching crickets however, they appeared to flock to her as if Aeve was a prophet bearing wonderful news for the crickets, but there wasn’t the slightest hint of rain.
+There was no sign of rain, or water, or wind, or any hint of movement brimming with life whatsoever.
+Yet, there were plenty of screeching crickets.
+As a flock they gathered, apparently they mistook Aeve as a prophet bearing a wonderful sermon.

+Other than her new found holiness, there wasn’t the slightest hint of rain.
+Aeve thought about the generations of Mali people in the cities, towns, villages and farms, people that have never seen a raincloud, let alone the torrential storm that was predicted for tonight.
+The previous dry season had lasted two hundred and fifty years, whilst the current spell had lasted a mere fifty-seven months. *’How would they react*?’, she wondered.

-She sighed deeply before launching another barrage of insults, pleads, and attacks before feeling a peculiar speck of water on her wrist.
-She laughed.
+Another fury of insults, pleads, and attacks was launched at the heavens before Aeve felt a peculiar speck of water on her wrist.
+Her entire body compulsively shook with anticipation.
 Is this all it took?
 For her to stand up in the middle of the desert and swear at the stars?
 Another speck hit her shoulder, and then a triplet of drips bounced through her hair.
-Aeve laughed and smiled and laughed as these molecular specks gathered in number and called for backup.
-In less than a minute the random drips had formed a torrential downpour with water darting around her freckles and bouncing over her small nose, it hopped over her skin, which made her dark-brown complexion shine in the darkness; the rain began to swoop over every inch of Aeve’s clothes and trickled into sandy pools in the bottom of the jeep.
+Aeve laughed and smiled and hopped as they gathered in number and called for backup.
+In less than a minute the random drips had formed a torrential downpour with water darting around her freckles and bouncing over her small nose, it hopped over her skin, which made her dark-brown complexion shine brightly in the darkness; the rain began to swoop over every inch of Aeve’s clothes and trickled into sandy pools in the bottom of the jeep.

-She felt like her team had broken a curse.
-It was a once in a lifetime experience, but she had little time to enjoy it.
+The curse lifted, the spell broken; science!
+It was a once in a lifetime show, but Aeve had little time to enjoy the view.
 There was work to be done, soil to be scooped, research to be compiled for her team.
-Aeve collapsed into the driver’s seat giggling and watched the water ricochet off the dashboard.
-This time she pushed the jeep even further towards its limits.

-The rain bound itself to the mists of red sand and dust in the air, similar to how milk blends with hot chocolate in a saucepan.
+She collapsed into the driver’s seat giggling and watched the water ricochet off the dashboard; the red sand and dust bound with the water, now thick and plenty, which appeared to levitate in the air around her.
+This liquid-dust substance took form like milk blending with hot chocolate in a saucepan.

+***

 A familiar clearing appeared where the path descended further towards a wide, barren plain.
 In the centre, giant oblong bubbles of plastic clung to the earth, each illuminated in bright neon colours.
 Bright orange and blue, electric sparks of red and green; the complex below was a gleaming, bubbling cloud of lights surrounded by hundreds of miles of suffocating gloom.

 Aeve frantically checked into the facility with her eight digit password via radio before shaking the sleepiness from her body again and racing down the hill.

-She thought about the time when she had once hiked to the lab early one morning; a gang of soldiers appeared behind these trees silently, effortlessly, like clowns creeping out of a tiny car.
+She thought about the time when she hiked to the lab early one morning; a gang of soldiers appeared behind these trees silently, effortlessly, like clowns creeping out of a tiny car.
 Of course she knew they weren’t anything like the monsters she had heard so many tales about, but that fact somehow failed to calm her nerves.

 ***